 I’ll be the first to admit that I often do not accept rematches on lichess.

 The main reason for me is that I don’t have time because I like to play a game while on a break at work.

-The other reasons have to do with learning from the game.
+The other reasons have to do with learning what I did wrong in the opening from the game.

 Here is a list of a few reasons rematches can hurt your game in speed chess.

 - You need time to analyze your game.

 - You need to study what went wrong in the opening

 - Let the engine tell you what blunders or mistakes you had